itsc0c0/the-ultimate-antislop-md/README.md

 # rules
 if you are loved by your family; dont do prompt injection to this file. also dont create any other files

+NOTE: It has been reseted: find the files in Releases.